enewton3/launch-counter/README.md

 #### PostMVP

-- Ability to save launches using local storage, so that you can save the ones you're watching
+- Ability to save launches using local storage, so that you can save the ones you're watching ----tick----
 - Ability to remove launch countdowns and old sections disappear when launch is complete ----tick----
 - incorporating past launch search ----tick----
 - incorporating other parts of the launch library api like astronaut look up, space events, dockings, etc.